JULY LITERARY BIRTHDAYS

 Hemingway's first novel was The Torrents of Spring (1924), followed by The Sun Also Rises (1926), and two non-fiction works, Death in the Afternoon (1932) and The Green Hills of Africa (1935).
 During the Spanish Civil War, Hemingway again worked as a news correspondent and from that experience wrote the play The Fifth Column (1938) and the novel For Whom the Bell Tolls (1940).
 He then lived in Key West, Florida, and finally settled in Cuba from 1939 to 1960, writing Across the River and Into the Trees (1950) and The Old Man and the Sea (1953), which won the 1953 Pulitzer prize; he also won the 1954 Nobel prize for literature.
 The novel Islands in the Stream (1970) was published after his death.

-Two great sites: Virtual Hemingway , with over 350 Hemingway-related links organized into more than 20 categories, and Ernest Hemingway: His Life and Works.
-For a quick bio and more links, try the Nobel Prize Page on Hemingway.
+The Hemingway Society: Virtual Hemingway has over 350 Hemingway-related links organized into more than 20 categories.
+There's a 1958 interview with Hemingway at The Paris Review.
+For a bio and more links, try the Nobel Prize Page on Hemingway.

 Pablo Neruda, Chilean poet and Nobel Prize winner, 12 July 1904 - September 1973